What Should I Ask Universities at a Study Fair?

 As an international student

-Most universities will ask for language test results if you’re studying in your non-native language.
-University representatives at study fairs can help you with information on accepted tests and sometimes even learning resources.
-This is also your chance to ask about any language courses they have specifically for international students.
+Many universities require language test results if you’ll be studying in a non-native language.
+Representatives can advise on accepted tests, required scores and any preparation resources available.
+This is also a good opportunity to ask about language courses designed specifically for international students.

 Find a Masters